The Most Common Reasons Car Insurance Companies Cancel Policies

 Non-Payment of Premium

 This is the single most common trigger for a car insurance cancellation by company.
 If you miss a payment and don't catch it within your grace period, your insurer can terminate your policy.
 Even autopay failures (due to an expired card or low bank balance) count.
+A non-payment cancellation can raise your future premiums by 30% or more and stay on your record for up to three years.
 Learn more about what happens when you pay late before it leads to full cancellation.

 Fraud or Material Misrepresentation